By Beth 30 Jan 2023 10 min read

 What would your advice be to someone whose family and friends struggle to understand the lifestyle of a cabin crew member?

-The best advice I could give to them is to talk and try to explain the nature of the job and be as patient and supportive as possible.
+The best advice I could give to them is to talk and try to explain the nature of cabin crew jobs and be as patient and supportive as possible.
 It can take time for other people to fully grasp the concept of your flying.
 For a crew member who has just started, it can be hard at first for them to find their flow.
 There are so many factors that come into play, such as the way standby works and having to request our leave months in advance when we often don’t even know what days we want off.
 In addition, the flying roster can be so unpredictable and for a new crew member, it can take a while to adapt.
 For a close friend or partner, it takes even longer.
 Certainly at first, others don’t always fully understand why you are away or not always there for them.
 Situations like friends' birthdays or other social occasions are a prime example.
 People can expect you to be there but sometimes, because of the nature of the job, you just can’t.
 Even now for me, 23 years down the line, standby duties can still be a challenge.
 All it takes is one call, and two hours later you could be on a flight to some other part of the world.

 What is your best and most favourite memory with your cabin crew friends?